bgreene12/pc-csc-120/assignments/01-Setup.md

 Now add your first repository.
-Go to File \> Clone Repository…, then choose the URL tab and type `willwerscheid/pc-csc-120` (the course repository, which you can view online [here](https://github.com/willwerscheid/pc-csc-120)).
+Go to File \> Clone Repository…, then choose the URL tab and type `willwerscheid/pc-csc-120` (the course repository, which we’re in right now).
 This will create a copy of the repository’s files on your computer.
 They are now yours to do with as you will.

 Before moving on, take a moment to familiarize yourself with the GitHub Desktop interface: